davidmreed/nonskating.club/content/guides/jam-timer.md

 **If yes**: execute the steps under **Time Outs and Official Reviews**.

-* Note that this responsibility calls for you to maintain awareness of which team has Time Outs or Official Reviews remaining, and which personnel are entited to call them.
+* Note that this responsibility calls for you to maintain awareness of which team has Time Outs or Official Reviews remaining, and which personnel are entitled to call them.

 #### Are any officials unready to start the jam?